glmack/music_reviews/README.md

 We explored the relationships between music genres, authors and review scores.

-We conducted 3 standard statistical test to answer the following questions:
+We conducted 3 standsrd statistical tests to answer the following questions:

 - Is there a statistical difference between 'metal' and 'jazz' music genres?
 - If the same person does the review, does he/she score genres differently, in particular, 'metal' and 'jazz' genres?
-- Looking at the scores produced by one author, are they different from the average scores given by the total of aythors?
-That, is any of the authors biased?
+- Looking at the scores produced by one author, are they different from the average scores given by the total of authors?

-To answer these questions we used Student t-test as well as a z-test to produce p-value necessary to reject or accept null hypothesis.
+To answer these questions we used Student t-test as well as a z-test to produce p-values necessary to reject or accept null hypothesis.
 Chosen level of confidence was 95%.
-The reason to choose this level is that we wanted to leave a reasonable margin considering:
+The reason to choose this level was to leave a reasonable margin of error considering:

 - Subjective nature of reviewing music albums (thus, we cannot make a confidence interval too high)

 - We wanted to be reasonably certain in our evaluations

 To peform t-test and z-test we assumed that data is:

-- Approximately normally distribuited: we checked the distribution plotting a histogram.
+- Approximately normally distribuited: we checked the distribution plotting histograms.

 - Collected randomly: we collected random samples for each test.

-- The observations are independent: we can assume that the observations are independent.
+- The observations are independent: there is no reason to believe that the observations are not independent.

 ## Findings